erdeneryesil/NeuralNetworkCore/README.md

 <ins><b>Example 1:</ins></b> Minimum value of the real-world data    : 0
 - Maximum value of the real-world data    : 100
 - Activation Function                     : Sigmoid(0,1)
-- If the current value of the real-world data is 0, the Narrowed object stores 0.0
+- If the current value of the real-world data is 0, object Narrowed stores 0.0
-- If the current value of the real-world data is 15, the Narrowed object stores 0.15
+- If the current value of the real-world data is 15, object Narrowed stores 0.15
-- If the current value of the real-world data is 50, the Narrowed object stores 0.5
+- If the current value of the real-world data is 50, object Narrowed stores 0.5
-- If the current value of the real-world data is 100, the Narrowed object stores 1.0
+- If the current value of the real-world data is 100, object Narrowed stores 1.0

 <ins><b>Example 2:</ins></b> Minimum value of the real-world data    : 0
 - Maximum value of the real-world data    : 100
 - Activation Function                     : TanH(-1,1)
-- If the current value of the real-world data is 0, the Narrowed object stores -1.0
+- If the current value of the real-world data is 0, object Narrowed stores -1.0
-- If the current value of the real-world data is 15, the Narrowed object stores -0.7
+- If the current value of the real-world data is 15, object Narrowed stores -0.7
-- If the current value of the real-world data is 50, the Narrowed object stores 0.0
+- If the current value of the real-world data is 50, object Narrowed stores 0.0
-- If the current value of the real-world data is 100, the Narrowed object stores 1.0
+- If the current value of the real-world data is 100, object Narrowed stores 1.0

 <ins><b>Example 3:</ins></b> Minimum value of the real-world data    : -50
 - Maximum value of the real-world data    : 50
 - Activation Function                     : Sigmoid(0,1)
-- If the current value of the real-world data is -50, the Narrowed object stores 0.0
+- If the current value of the real-world data is -50, object Narrowed stores 0.0
-- If the current value of the real-world data is 0, the Narrowed object stores 0.5
+- If the current value of the real-world data is 0, object Narrowed stores 0.5
-- If the current value of the real-world data is 50, the Narrowed object stores 1.0
+- If the current value of the real-world data is 50, object Narrowed stores 1.0

 ### Native
 Can be used if the real-world data is already in the range 0-1 and therefore does not need any transformations.
-The real world data and the data stored in the instance of the Native class are exactly the same and have a value between 0 and 1.
-The value in Native object is not modificated.
+The real world data and the data stored in the instance of class Native are exactly the same and have a value between 0 and 1.
+The value in object Native is not modificated.
 If scaling is required in a different range according to the activation function of the output layer, it is calculated instantly and returned.

 ## Designing An Artificial Neural Network